 In this subsection, we will test the MSD spot size definition for some non-perfect beams as they can appear in laboratory experiments.
-We use MEM to rebuild these non-perfect beams and then calculate the MSD spot size and the fractional beam energy concentrated inside the MSD spot range for these beams.
+We use the MEM to decompose these non-perfect beams and then calculate the MSD spot size and the fractional beam energy concentrated inside the MSD spot range for these beams.

-3.2.1. halo beam
+3.2.1.
+Halo Beam